PlatonaM/auth-client/README.md

 `getAccessToken()`

+Raises `NoTokenError` if no token can be retrieved.

 ##### Get Header

 Convenience method wrapping getAccessToken.
 Returns authorization HTTP header with access token as dictionary.

 `getHeader()`

+Raises `NoTokenError` if no token can be retrieved.

 Logging
 -----------------